Quick Start¶

 deploy node 1

-In case of you want to use a TOSCA file to define a similar example to the previous RADL one the file should be like that:
+In case you want to use a TOSCA file to define a similar example to the previous RADL one, the file will look like this:

 tosca_definitions_version: tosca_simple_yaml_1_0